waimus/project-askalonia/README.md

 #### Directories
 - `documents` used to save documents
 - `src` is the main game source code
-- `src-server` is the source code for dedicated server

 # Licensing
 GNU General Public License (GPL) version 3.0